 The size of the blocks, of course, depends on the onset of freezing and weather, for which it varies among years.
 This year, blocks measured on average 30 inch (76 cm) thick with 22-24 inch (55-60 cm) of clear blue ice that the artists use.

 The single blocks are located in a forest section.
 Unfortunately, it is too dark there to take photos during the day.
-At night, they are illuminated, but still hard to photograph.
+At night, they are illuminated, but still hard to photograph in the Arctic.
 We did not wait until night fell because it started to drizzle and we feared that we would not get back home when it turns into rain.
-Rain falling on supercooled road turn them into an ice road.
+Rain falling on super-cooled roads turns them into dangerous ice roads.

 Let me give you a tour of the fashion and lifestyle related multi block sculptures.

 Would you wear that?
 They are way too big!
 This Alaska spring shoe trend will already be history before April.
-However, wearing it now will lead to a cold foot within a minute.
+However, wearing it now will lead to cold feet within a minute.
 Did you know that there is a city in Alaska called Cold Foot?
 Don’t even think about it!
-They wear bunny boots and X-tra tuff there like everyone else in Alaska.
-Tweet your friend You must see these awesome shoes I saw here.
+They wear bunny boots and x-tra tuffs there like everyone else in Alaska.
+Some even wear them in their wedding photos.

 Now let’s take a ride thru the cold desert in time.
 Did you know that precipitation-wise Interior Alaska is a cold desert?
 A local student found a mammoth tooth on the way home from school about a decade ago.
 How do you like this mammoth?

 Which ice sculpture did you like the best?
-Let me know by email.
 I am curious.